mmcdermott/MEDS_trajectory_evaluation/README.md

 [![contributors](https://img.shields.io/github/contributors/mmcdermott/MEDS_trajectory_evaluation.svg)](https://github.com/mmcdermott/MEDS_trajectory_evaluation/graphs/contributors)
 [![DOI](https://zenodo.org/badge/969563032.svg)](https://doi.org/10.5281/zenodo.17536102)

-This package contains utilities for converting autoregressive, generated trajectories into probabilistic predictions for arbitrary ACES configuration files and into high-granularity AUROCs across various durations for specific code prediction tasks.
+This package contains utilities for evaluating the quality of autoregressive, generated trajectories produced by foundation models over MEDS datasets.
+In particular, the following are supported:

+1. A formal [schema](generated_trajectory_schema) for representing generated trajectories over MEDS datasets.
+2. Utilities for producing simple but high-granularity AUROCs for prediction of whether or not a specified simple ACES predicate will occur within simple windows in the patient future.
+3. Utilities for converting generated trajectories into empirical probabilities given a full ACES task definition, with optional support for \`\`relaxations'' that can be applied to the ACES task definition to support more flexible labeling.

 > [!WARNING]
 > This package is a work in progress and is not yet stable.
 The API may change in future releases.

+# Quickstart

 ## 1. Install